 NLTK – Open source Python modules, linguistic data and documentation for research and development in natural language processing and text analytics, with distributions for Windows, Mac OSX and Linux.

-An experiment to bring AI to use with Internet of Things was done to make a software for employee behavioral analytics.
+An experiment to bring AI to use with Internet of Things was done to make an IoT Application for employee behavioral analytics.
 The software provides useful feedback to the employees through employee emotions and behaviour analysis, thus enhancing positive changes in management and work habits.

 Developers are making gradual progress in analyzing further complex points on facial emotions and mine more details with the help of deep learning algorithms and machine learning which can help analyze individual employee performance and help in proper employee/team feedback.